Have you ever wondered how many colors together make the images you see on your TV?

 Now, can you guess how you see a white color on a TV?

-Red, green and blue, these three colors are used to create the color white on a tTV screen.
+Red, green and blue, these three colors combine together to create the color white on a TV screen.

-The subpixels are intricately controlled by the TV’s electronic circuitry, which meticulously regulates their intensities to produce the full spectrum of colours that we see on the display.
+In short, the subpixels are intricately controlled by the TV’s electronic circuitry, which meticulously regulates their intensities to produce the full spectrum of colours that we see on the display.

-Now, let’s discuss in detail how these subpixels achieve this feat of color reproduction on TV.
+With that being said, let’s discuss in detail how these subpixels achieve this feat of color reproduction on TV.

 How are colors reproduced on a TV screen?